 It is important to accept that most people feel the same way and that thinking like this serves no good purpose.
 It only serves to delude our sense of well-being.
 Therefore, accepting self is the first step towards allowance.

 Next is to affirm good thoughts about your well-being.
-We all know that thought and words have impact.
+We all know that thoughts and words have an impact.
 That is why we react wonderfully to statements like, “You have handled your situation really well” and we feel poorly if anyone says, “You didn’t pass your university exam.”
 That’s why, when we use affirmative statements at regular intervals, it helps to change our vibe, our energy.
 Imagine you are being applauded; your skills are being celebrated every day.
-You will notice a subtle but a definite change in the way you perceive yourself.
+You will notice a subtle but definite change in the way you perceive yourself.

 Have you ever done a simple Personal Gratitude Exercise?
 Write down 5 statements that you appreciate about yourself.
 It can be as simple as, “I have a nice smile” or “I bake very good cookies.”
 Feel good about these words as you write them down.
 Be aware of the warm feelings they give you.
 Think deeply and write them down in a purposeful way.
 Read them a couple of times and smile at each one.
 If you don’t feel like writing them down, then take 5 minutes each time you shower or dress for the day.
 Stand in front of the mirror, look at yourself and say your Personal Gratitude Statements aloud.
 Say them with feeling, with a smile, with gentleness.

 Make this a daily habit.
 Begin with 21 days.
 As you start to affirm positive things about your life, you will begin to think with the same frequency too.
-This will begin to manifest as a higher energy around your aura.
+This will begin to manifest as higher energy around your aura.
 As your aura exudes a higher vibration through positive beliefs, you will notice a change in how other people will respond to you.
 Like attracts like and your upbeat energy will attract similar responses from your family and friends.

-Valuing ourselves is the foremost step towards empowering our emotional acuity.
+Valuing ourselves is the foremost step toward empowering our emotional acuity.
 As we juggle more and more situations as an adult, we tend to lose ourselves in the mayhem of life.
 Keep sharpening the saw.
 Keep reminding yourself of your worth.
 If it helps to be part of a group that celebrates each other, then it helps keep momentum.
 This Valentine’s, realize your love for who you are.
 You are your best friend.
 Love Thyself!

-If you would like to take a workshop with us, book a healing session or would like to know more about alternative healing modalities, feel free to contact us @ +91- 8800006786.
+If you would like to take a workshop with us, book a healing session, or would like to know more about alternative healing modalities, feel free to contact us @ +91- 8800006786.
 Our panel of advisors, led by Dr. Chandni Tugnait would love to work with you!